 - Roll back onto your tailbone, curving your spine into a C shape.

 - Inhale and return to the starting position.
-Repeat 15 reps.
+Repeat, doing 15 more reverse crunches.

 Try the same exercises, but rather then rolling back into a C shape, roll all the way back until you’re flat on your back.